Southport: History

-Earliest settlements
+10th–17th century

 There have been settlements in the area now comprising Southport since the Domesday Book, and some parts of the town have names of Viking origin.

-The earliest recorded human activity in the region was during the Middle Stone Age, when mesolithic hunter gatherers were attracted by the abundant red deer and elk population, as well as the availability of fish, shellfish and woodland.
+The earliest recorded human activity in the region was during the Middle Stone Age when mesolithic hunter-gatherers were attracted by the abundant red deer and elk populations, as well as the availability of fish, shellfish, and woodland.

 Roman coins have been found at Halsall Moss and Crossens, although the Romans never settled southwest Lancashire.

-The first real evidence of an early settlement here is in the Domesday Book, in which the area is called Otergimele.
-The Domesday Book states that there were 50 huts in Otergimele, housing a population of 200.
-The population was scattered thinly across the region and it was at the northeast end of Otergimele (present day Crossens), where blown sand gave way to alluvial deposits from the River Ribble estuary, that a small concentration of people occurred.
+The first objective evidence of an early settlement in the region is in the Domesday Book, in which the area is called Otergimele.
+The Domesday Book states that there were 50 huts in Otergimele, housing a population 200.
+The population was scattered thinly across the region, and it was at the northeast end of Otergimele (present-day Crossens), where blown sand gave way to alluvial deposits from the River Ribble estuary, that a small concentration of people occurred.

-It was here, it seems, that a primitive church was built, which gave the emerging village its name of Churchtown, the parish being North Meols (pronounced "meals", not "mells").
+It was here that a primitive church might have been built, which gave the emerging village its name of Churchtown, the parish being North Meols (pronounced "meals").
 A church called St Cuthbert's is still at the centre of Churchtown.

-With a booming fishing industry, the area grew slowly and hamlets became part of the parish of North Meols.
+With a booming fishing industry, the area grew and hamlets became part of the parish of North Meols.
 From south to north, these villages were South Hawes, Haweside, Little London, Higher Blowick, Lower Blowick, Rowe-Lane, Churchtown, Marshside, Crossens, and Banks.
 As well as Churchtown, there were vicarages in Crossens and Banks.

 Parts of the parish were almost completely surrounded by water until 1692 when Thomas Fleetwood of Bank Hall cut a channel to drain Martin Mere to the sea.
 From this point on, attempts at large-scale drainage of Martin Mere and other marshland continued until the 19th century, since when the water has been pumped away.
 This left behind a legacy of fine agricultural soil and created a booming farming industry.